akerl/pyvesync/src/tests/README.md

-# The pyvesync testing library
+# The pyvesyncakerl testing library

-This is the testing suite for the pyvesync library.
+This is the testing suite for the pyvesyncakerl library.
 Each device that is added must include tests.
 This helps to maintain the consistency of the API as new devices are added and the backend is refactored.

 I've built a relatively simple framework to ease the burden of writing tests.
 There are some old tests that I had previously written that I've kept as I build the new framework but these tests were not comprehensive or portable.
 The files that begin with `test_x_` are these previous tests and can safely be ignored.